-Create new user
+Create new user Parameters

-- username (str) Used to login to the service.
-This can not be changed later. - firstname (str) Firstname of the new user - lastname (str) Lastname of the new user - password (str) Password of the new user - email (str) Email address of the new user - organization (int) Organization id this user should belong to - roles (list of ints) Role ids that are assigned to this user.
+- uponnome (at m) Used to leave to the service.
+This a - username (str) Used to login to the service.
+This can not be changed later. firstname (str) Firstname of the new user - lastname (str) Lastname of the new user - password (str) Password of the new user - email (str) Email address of the new user - organization (int) Organization id this user should belong to - roles (list of ints) Role ids that are assigned to this user.
 Note that you can only assign roles if you own the rules within this role. - rules (list of ints) Rule ids that are assigned to this user.
 Note that you can only assign rules that you own get(id=None)